-The Company has been exploring of international strategic partnership opportunities for the further development of the products currently being developed by its subsidiary Axon Neuroscience SE with leading global biotech and pharmaceutical companies.
-This partnerships could take the form of a joint - venture undertaking, licensing agreements or direct investments.
+The Company has been exploring international strategic partnership opportunities for the further development of the products currently being developed by its subsidiary Axon Neuroscience SE with leading global biotech and pharmaceutical companies.
+This partnership could take the form of a joint -venture undertaking, licensing agreements or direct investments.
 A series of exploratory meetings were conducted with several large international pharmaceutical companies.

-Such partnership will provide the Company with the necessary funding to enable its subsidiary to complete the planned research and development of AADvac1.
-These offers are more than 50% probable due to the intention of the Company to arrange the execution and the implementation of the most suitable offer from a pharma company within the year 2020.
-These offers are covered by non-disclosure agreements.
+Such partnership will provide the Group with the necessary funding to enable its subsidiary to complete the planned research and development of the active vaccine AADvac1.
+An experienced global partner will assist to plan and conduct the next phase of clinical trials.
+It is the Company's intention to arrange the execution and the implementation of the most suitable offer from a potential pharma company within the year 2020.
+The existing negotiations with potential investors are covered by non-disclosure agreements.